FortAwesome/react-native-fontawesome/README.md

 Priority: The color prop takes priority over setting color via StyleSheet.
 So if you end up with both set, the prop wins.

+In fact, when provided a style object (suppose you've declared other style properties other than `color`), if the color prop has been specified, then any color property on the style object is removed before the style object is passed through to the underlying SVG rendering library.
+This is to avoid ambiguity.

+Using the color prop should be preferred over using the StyleSheet.

 #### Color Prop

 ```javascript